MaVeN-13TTN/mirroring-and-synchronizing/secure-token-handling.md

 The `setup-mirroring.sh` script:

 1. Checks for an existing `.env` file and loads it if present
-2. Prompts for any missing information
+2. Prompts for any missing information, including whether you're using a workspace repository
+3. For workspace repositories, prompts for your personal Bitbucket username for authentication
-3. Creates a new `.env` file with secure permissions if needed
+4. Creates a new `.env` file with secure permissions if needed
-4. Uses masked input for credential entry
+5. Uses masked input for credential entry

-### Python Script

-The `migrate.py` script:

-1. Attempts to load the `.env` file using python-dotenv
-2. Falls back to command-line arguments if provided
-3. Prompts for any missing information using masked input
-4. Can save configuration to a `.env` file with secure permissions

 ## Best Practices

 1. **Credential Permissions**:

    - Use repository-specific credentials with minimal required permissions
-   - For Bitbucket App Password: Only grant repository read access
+   - For Bitbucket App Password: Grant repository read/write access and Pipelines read/write/variables permissions
    - For GitHub token: Only grant repository write access
+   - For workspace repositories, ensure your personal account has appropriate permissions in the workspace

 2. **Credential Rotation**: